zigius/docs/content/docs/reference/pkg/kubernetes/autoscaling/v2beta2/horizontalpodautoscaler.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="#hpascalingpolicy">List&lt;HPAScaling<wbr>Policy<wbr>Args&gt;</a></span>
     </dt>
-    <dd>{{% md %}}policies is a list of potential scaling polices which can be used during scaling.
-At least one policy must be specified, otherwise the HPAScalingRules will be discarded as invalid{{% /md %}}</dd>
+    <dd>policies is a list of potential scaling polices which can be used during scaling.
+At least one policy must be specified, otherwise the HPAScalingRules will be discarded as invalid</dd>

     <dt class="property-optional"
             title="Optional">